MundoTango/replit_mundo_tango/replit.md

-# Mundo Tango - Social Media Platform
+# Mundo Tango - Social Media Platform with Life CEO Integration

 ## Overview

-Mundo Tango is a modern full-stack social media application designed for the global tango community.
-It's built as a progressive web application with real-time features, allowing users to connect, share posts, organize events, and engage in messaging.
+Mundo Tango is an advanced enterprise-grade project management and collaboration platform for tango enthusiasts, featuring a comprehensive administrative ecosystem with intelligent project tracking and multi-tenant management capabilities.
+The platform now includes a fully integrated Life CEO system - a top-level AI agent managing every aspect of Scott Boddye's life through a hierarchical 12-agent system.

 ## System Architecture